 Begin an exercise program.
 Ask your doctor how to get started.
 You can benefit from simple activities such as walking or gardening.

 Make an effort to break your smoking habit.
 Enroll in a stop-smoking program to improve your chances of success.

 Take your medications exactly as directed.
 Don’t skip doses.

 If you have diabetes, manage your blood sugar as directed by your health care provider.

-Make a follow-up appointment as directed by our staff.
 Talk to your health care provider about treatment options.
 These may include an exercise program, medications, angioplasty, or surgery.

 Call your doctor immediately if you have any of the following:

 Pain in your legs or a sensation that your legs are “giving out”